Recently updated on: December 11, 2023

 The first consideration is how close your relationship is.

 Are you good friends or mere acquaintances?
-Are you an immediate family member or far-away relatives?
+Are you an immediate family member or a distant relative?

 Who you lend to should depend on your personal experience with them regarding paying off debt.